IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ## Date Range Picker Component

 The Ignite UI for Angular Date Range Component displays a month-view calendar that lets the users pick a date range, consisting of start and end date.
-When the component is in a dropdown mode then editable input is provided for modifying the date.
-In addition, the component provides an advanced setup exposing two editable input fields.
+When the component is in dropdown mode, an editable input is provided for modifying the date.
+In addition, the component provides an advanced setup option, exposing two editable input fields.
 It supports locales and custom date formatting.

 <div class="sample-container loading" style="height:600px">
     <iframe id="basic-daterangepicker-iframe" src="{environment:demosBaseUrl}/scheduling/basic-daterangepicker" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>